University of Louisville

 No hyphen; use as an adjective only: She was a postgraduate student in biology.
 NOT: She was a postgraduate in biology.

-Uppercase only before the name: former UofL President Donald Swain; Jimmy Carter, former president of the United States.
+As with all titles, uppercase only before the name: former UofL President Donald Swain; Ronald Reagan, former president of the United States.
 When used without the name, always lowercase: The president spoke before Congress.

 For tickets, admission, etc., list the price to the general public first, followed by that for students or staff.